datasweet/datatable/README.md

 ### Creating a custom serie

-To create a custom serie you must provide
+To create a custom serie you must provide:
-- a caster function to cast a generic value to our serie value.
+- a caster function, to cast a generic value to your serie value.
 The signature must be func(i interface{}) T
-- a comparer to compare our serie value.
+- a comparator, to compare your serie value.
 The signature must be func(a, b T) int

 Example with a NullInt